 Joni Mitchell continues to inspire generations of musicians, many of whom came out to honor the singer/songwriter for Joni Mitchell 75: A Birthday Celebration.
-The tribute concert, which spawned a documentary and an album out this month, features Brandi Carlile, Graham Nash, Rufus Wainwright, James Taylor and more performers covering songs from Mitchell’s vast catalogue.
+The tribute concert, which spawned a documentary and an album, features Brandi Carlile, Graham Nash, Rufus Wainwright, James Taylor, and more performers covering songs from Mitchell’s vast catalog.
 Among the selections include classics like “Court and Spark” and “Woodstock,” as well as lesser-known tracks like Los Lobos’ take on “Nothing Can Be Done” from Mitchell’s 1991 album Night Ride Home.

 While some critics and fans of Mitchell’s folk and jazz output balked at the singer/songwriter adopting the sounds of the Rubik’s Cube era, the result is some of her densest and most challenging music.
 Digging beneath easy nostalgia, Mitchell’s lyrical concerns (environmentalism, the religious right, corporate hucksters) feel newly relevant.
 Looking to dive into this overlooked span in Joni Mitchell’s career?
 Spin the tunes below.